-Total other expenses were \$0.7 million and \$17.3 million for the year ended December 31, 2018 and 2017, respectively.
-The changes were mainly due to the interest expense accrued related to the outstanding notes and amortization of debt discount related to the notes conversions, and change in fair value of the warrant liability which resulting from our lower stock price.
+Total other income was \$0.7 million for the year ended December 31, 2019 compare to total other expenses of \$0.7 million for the year ended December 31, 2018.
+The changes were mainly due to the amortization of debt discount related to the notes conversions and change in fair value of the warrant liability in 2018 and change in fair value of mining payable in 2019.